zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 One thing that I think is super nice is that rbspy & py-spy share some code!
 There's this [proc-maps](https://github.com/benfred/proc-maps) crate that Ben extracted from rbspy and improved substantially.
-I think this is awesome because if someone wants to make a py-spy/rbspy-like profiler for another language like Perl or PHP or Javascript or something, it's even easier!
+I think this is awesome because if someone wants to make a py-spy/rbspy-like profiler in Rust for another language like Perl or Javascript or something, it's even easier!

+It turns out that [phpspy](https://github.com/adsr/phpspy/) is a sampling profiler for PHP, too!

 I have this secret dream that we could eventually have a suite of open source profilers for lots of different programming languages that all have similar user interfaces.
 Today every single profiling